Hercules constellation is located in the northern sky. It was named after Hercules, the Roman version of the Greek hero Heracles.

 In three million years or so, Omicron Herculis will be the brightest star in the night sky, with a visual magnitude of -0.4.

 109 Herculis is an orange giant with the stellar classification K2III.
-It has an apparent visual magnitude of 3.84 and is approximately 119 light years distant from the Sun.
+It has an apparent magnitude of 3.84 and is approximately 119 light years distant from the Sun.
 It is located halfway between the star Vega in Lyra constellation and Rasalhague in the constellation Ophiuchus.

 Rukbalgethi Genubi – θ Herculis (Theta Herculis)